Welcome to Wavebox Pro – thanks for downloading!

 You can use the sleep options to ensure Wavebox runs efficiently.
 It basically puts your apps ‘to sleep’ in the background when not in use, to save machine resources.
 You will still receive notifications for integrated accounts when asleep.
 It works in several ways:

-- Pop-ups: When an app account isn’t being used a pop-up (bottom-right) will appear letting you know that it will go to sleep.
+- Pop-ups: When an app account isn’t being used a pop-up will appear letting you know that it will go to sleep.
 You can disable this by clicking on ‘Keep Awake’.
+Also, upon waking an app, a pop-up will give you the option to keep that account awake e.g. you’re using it more often than you used to.

 - Manual: To activate the sleep mode yourself, simply right-click on any app icon and select ‘Account Settings’.
 Then check the box under ‘Behaviour’ and enter a time setting for that account.
 When you’re not using that account in the main window it will automatically go to sleep (shown as grey) until you wake it up again.